gvwilson/sdxjs/async-programming/index.md

 <%- include('/inc/figure.html', {
     id: 'async-programming-event-loop',
+    img: './figures/event-loop.svg',
     alt: 'The event loop',
-    cap: 'Using an event loop to manage concurrent tasks.',
+    cap: 'Using an event loop to manage concurrent tasks.'
-    fixme: true
 }) %>

 Most tasks execute all the code available in the order it is written.